smchammer3-cyber/WorldWright/PLACEHOLDERS.md

 JARVIS_CHANGE
 Date: 2025-12-03
 Purpose:
-- Accurately document all placeholder components and logic still active
-- Remove outdated references to GeneratorScreen and EditorScreen
-- Clarify which placeholders belong to the new Mode architecture —>
+- Document active placeholders now that Step 6A is complete.
+- Clarify which parts are intentionally unfinished for Step 6B.
+—>

-# 📄 PLACEHOLDERS — ACTIVE TEMPORARY COMPONENTS
+# 📄 WORLDWRIGHT — PLACEHOLDERS

-This file tracks **temporary components**, **stub logic**, and **incomplete features** that are currently present in the project and awaiting final implementation.
-These are expected and normal during Step 6A.

-WorldWright is transitioning from a *screen-based* architecture to a **mode-based mini-app architecture**.
-During this transition, some items remain placeholders until their full implementations arrive in Step 6B and Step 7.
+This document lists **deliberate placeholders** and **incomplete implementations** that are expected at the current stage of the project.

+Step 6A (AppShell + Modes + basic Create) is complete.
+The items below are primarily targets for **Step 6B and beyond**.

 —

-# 🟦 1.
-Mode App Placeholders
+## 1. Mode-Level Placeholders

-These mode apps exist, load correctly, and use AppShell — but still contain placeholder UI or incomplete logic.

-## **1.1 CreateModeApp.tsx**
-**Status:** First-pass implementation
+### 1.1 Create Mode (Tools Placeholder)

-**Location:** `src/modes/create/CreateModeApp.tsx`
+**File:** `src/modes/create/CreateModeApp.tsx`

-### What is done:
+**Status:** Functional but bare-bones.

+What it already does:

-- Loads worlds by ID
+- Loads a specific world by ID from storage.
-- Renders 2D map + minimap using shared renderer
+- Renders a main 2D map using the shared renderer.
+- Shows a minimap overlay using the same renderer.
-- Displays world details (name, size, seed)
+- Displays basic metadata (name, size, seed).
-- Uses AppShell with left tools, main view, minimap, and right info panel
+- Uses the unified AppShell layout.

-### What is placeholder:
+What is still placeholder / missing:

-- No painting tools yet
+- No painting tools (terrain, biome, temperature, etc.).
-- No biome editing
+- No brush/selection system.
-- No sculpting or terrain modification
+- No city marker placement or editing.
-- No selection tools
-- No zoning masks or prop placement logic
+- No zoning/exclusion mask editing.
-- Right panel shows placeholder text
-- Layout still needs final 6A unification pass

-Full tool suite comes in **Step 6B**.
+- No live link to a WorldBrain data model exposed in the UI.

+These tools are the core of **Step 6B (Create Mode feature passes)**.

 —

-## **1.2 SimModeApp.tsx**
-**Status:** Pure placeholder
+### 1.2 Sim Mode (Full Placeholder)

-**Location:** `src/modes/sim/SimModeApp.tsx`
+**File:** `src/modes/sim/SimModeApp.tsx`

-### Placeholder behavior:
-- Uses AppShell
+**Status:** Shell only.

+What it does now:

-- Loads `id` from route
+- Accepts a world ID from the route.
+- Mounts inside AppShell with the standard layout.
-- Displays only placeholder text
+- Displays placeholder text that a simulation UI will live here.

+What is missing:

-- No simulation UI
+- No climate or environment layers.
-- No climate/historical layers
+- No population/society visualization.
-- No time controls
+- No time controls or playback.
-- No rendering
+- No simulation engine integration.

-Simulation tools begin after Create Mode is stable.
+This is intentional.
+Sim Mode will be fleshed out after Create Mode has core tools.

 —

-# 🟦 2.
-Legacy Screens (NOT routed)
+## 2. Legacy Screens

-These files exist in the repo but are **no longer used** by routing:
+These files exist but are **not used by the router** anymore:

 - `src/screens/GeneratorScreen.tsx`
 - `src/screens/EditorScreen.tsx`

-### Why they remain:
-- Kept temporarily as reference
-- Safe to delete once Create/Sim reach feature parity
-- Not harmful during 6A

-**Generator logic has been fully migrated to GenerateModeApp.
-Editor logic will be replaced entirely by Create Mode.**
+They serve as:

+- Historical reference for how generator/editor were first implemented.
+- Backup while modes are still evolving.

+They can be safely removed once you are comfortable that GenerateModeApp and CreateModeApp fully replace them.

 —

-# 🟦 3.
-UI Placeholders
+## 3. System-Level Placeholders

-### 3.1 AppShell Non-Final Styles
+### 3.1 WorldBrain (Concept Present, UI Absent)

-- Mode UI consistently uses AppShell
-- Some spacing, width, and positioning values still require final pass
+WorldBrain is specified in the blueprint as the central world data model but is not yet:

-- Create Mode main viewport not yet aligned to Generate Mode proportions
+- Exposed in Create Mode tools.

-This will be finalized in **6A-5**.
+- Used to drive detailed UI (biomes, props, cities, etc.).
+- Integrated with export logic.

+At this stage, worlds are primarily stored and accessed through the simpler world storage system.

 —

-# 🟦 4.
-Data / System Placeholders

-### 4.1 WorldBrain
-WorldBrain exists as a conceptual blueprint but does not yet have:
-- data binding to Create Mode
-- exposure in UI
-- live editing hooks
-- biome/prop/city interfaces

-WorldBrain integration begins after 6A completion.

-### 4.2 Export Systems
+### 3.2 Export Pipelines

-UE5 / Houdini export stubs are not implemented yet.
+UE5 / engine exports are not implemented yet.
+Placeholders for this concept exist in the blueprint but not in the current code:

+- No heightmap export.
+- No biome mask export.
+- No prop/city export manifests.

+These belong to a later phase, once world editing is more mature.

 —

+## 4. UI / Visual Placeholders

+Some parts of the UI are “good enough for 6A” but intentionally not final:

+- Create Mode’s informational text and panel content are simple and descriptive, not the final UX copy.
+- Some margins, fonts, and responsive behavior are basic or not fully tuned.
+- Sim Mode visuals are purely placeholder.

+These will be refined as Create and Sim gain real tools and user flows.

+—

-# 🟦 Summary
+## Summary

-All placeholders listed above are expected for this stage of development.
-None represent errors — they simply mark unfinished surfaces of Step 6A and Step 6B.
+The items above are **not bugs** — they are **intentional placeholders** marking work reserved for:

+- Step 6B (Create Mode features),
+- Sim Mode feature passes,
+- and later export/integration phases.

-This document will be updated again when:
+This document should be revisited whenever:

-- Create Mode gains tools
+- Create Mode gains its first editing tools,
-- Sim Mode gains simulation layers
+- Sim Mode becomes interactive,
-- Legacy screens are removed
+- WorldBrain and export pipelines start appearing in the code.